pusher/chatkit-android/README.md

 # chatkit-android
-A rather chatty kit.

-🚨 Note - this project is in early preview stage.
-Use at your own risk. 🚨

 The Android client for Pusher Chatkit.
 If you aren't already here, you can find the source on [Github](https://github.com/pusher/chatkit-android).